JetBrains/kotlin-multiplatform-dev-docs/topics/multiplatfrom-onboard/multiplatform-upgrade-app.md

 [other features](https://skie.touchlab.co/features/).

 The KMP-NativeCoroutines library helps you consume suspending functions and flows from iOS.
 It's a more tried-and-tested option and maybe a more stable solution at the moment.
-KMP-NativeCoroutines supports the `async`/`await`, Combine, and RxSwift approaches to concurrency, while SKIE supports `async`/`await` only.
+KMP-NativeCoroutines directly supports the `async`/`await`, Combine, and RxSwift approaches to concurrency, while SKIE supports `async`/`await` directly and Combine with RxSwift through adapters.

 #### Option 1.
 Configure KMP-NativeCoroutines {initial-collapse-state="collapsed"}